-Since an employee was trampled to death during a Black Friday sale in 2008, the Occupational Safety and Health Administration (OSHA) has released annual Black Friday guidelines for retailers to follow for crowd management.
-They are meant to reduce the risk of injuries to employees and shoppers.
+In 2008, a crowd trampled a Wal-Mart employee to death during a Black Friday sale.
+Since then the Occupational Safety and Health Administration (OSHA) has released annual Black Friday crowd management guidelines for retailers to follow.
+These guidelines aim to reduce the risk of injury to employees and shoppers.

-An employer may adopt their own crowd control plan, but according to OSHA, the program should include a plan for pre-event setup, event management and emergency management.
+An employer may adopt their own crowd control plan, but they must also avoid violating safety regulations.
+OSHA recommends a plan for pre-event setup, event management and emergency management.
 Precautions should include, but are not limited to:

-- Emergency procedures in place for various emergency situations
+- Planned Emergency procedures for various emergency situations

 - Barricades or rope lines for shoppers arriving at the store before it opens